 In certain cases, people think amphetamine is the same as methamphetamine—another stimulant drug.
 Although the two are related in a sense that both are part of the amphetamine class of drugs, they are not exactly the same.

-The causes of amphetamine addiction include changes in brain chemistry, easy access to amphetamines, co-occurring mental health disorders, and life stressors.
+The causes of amphetamine addiction are genetic vulnerability, changes in brain chemistry, easy access to amphetamines, co-occurring mental health disorders and life stressors.

 Amphetamine addiction treatment centers are readily available and essential for people struggling with the chemical abuse.
 Such facilities provide individualized programs to assist people in overcoming the condition.